 This opens up space for reflecting on state power in a non-binary way, reframing the issue of the relation between IFS and the state as follows: by virtue of their very existence as states in capitalist society, all nation-states are disciplined by the structural power of finance, but how does IFS influence this relation in the specific case of DEEs, and how does IFS in turn shape the ways in which these states process class relations and foster capital accumulation within their national territories?
 The development of policies, regulations, and institutions in the realms of money and finance can thus be assessed not only to the extent that they seem to signal the state resisting or giving in to IFS.
 Rather, they can be studied in light of states' attempts to negotiate IFS in ways that are more or less consistent with their accumulation strategies and attempts to engineer particular social contracts between classes.
+This also opens up space to consider how variegation in IFS is shaped by both historical and institutional legacies and by political strategies to negotiate IFS.

 For instance, Bernards (2021) demonstrates how financial inclusion reforms promoted by the state in Ghana are embedded in social and ecological contradictions dating back to colonialism.
 This provides a much more nuanced understanding of the drivers and challenges related to financial reform than what is usually acknowledged in the development finance literature.
-Such an understanding can also provide indicators as to how states in DEEs attempt to control cross-border financial flows, and how such policies may reproduce particular forms of class rule (see, e.g., Soederberg, 2004 on the cases of Chile and Malaysia, and Alami, 2019a on Brazil and South Africa).
+Such an understanding can also provide indicators as to how states in DEEs attempt to control cross-border financial flows, and how such policies may reproduce particular forms of class rule (see, e.g., Soederberg, [2004] on the cases of Chile and Malaysia, and Alami, [2019a] on Brazil and South Africa).
 The implication of such an approach is that policies, even those that ostensibly challenge the structural power of finance, must be understood in the context of a complex web of often conflicting class interests, both globally and domestically.
 In short, we call for research that is sensitive to the ways in which IFS may also be expressed and reproduced in and through the power of the capitalist state in DEEs, with particular attention to class dynamics.

-3.5.
 IFS and the practices of non-state actors